Tota Roy Chowdhury: Breakthrough

-After Chokher Bali he did several films both commercial and mainstream like Aborto, Biye Not Out,Choukaath, Benche Thakaar Gaan, Bolo Na Tumi Amaar, Paglu-2,Villain, Shapath which cemented his position in the Bengali Film Industry as a dependable actor and a solid performer, one of the very few actors loved by both the class and mass.
+After Chokher Bali, he did several films both commercial and mainstream like Aborto, Biye Not Out, Choukaath, Benche Thakar Gaan, Bolo Na Tumi Aamar, Paglu 2, Villain, and Shapath which cemented his position in the Bengali film industry.

 He did an extended cameo in the AR Murugadoss directed Kaththi which introduced him into Tamil film industry.
-He also starred in the Sujoy Ghosh directed short film Ahalya alongside Soumitra Chatterjee and Radhika Apte.
-This short film went viral and he was noticed for his powerful presence as the police inspector He played the role of Arun in the film Kahaani 2: Durga Rani Singh; directed by Sujoy Ghosh opposite Vidya Balan, which got him noticed by the Hindi film industry.
+He also starred in the Sujoy Ghosh directed short film Ahalya alongside Soumitra Chatterjee and Radhika Apte, which went viral and he was noticed for his powerful presence as the police inspector.
+He then played the role of Arun in the film Kahaani 2: Durga Rani Singh; directed by Sujoy Ghosh opposite Vidya Balan, which got him noticed by the Hindi film industry.
 His second Hindi film Indu Sarkar directed by Madhur Bhandarkar was released in 2017.
 He was cast opposite Kirti Kulhari and his portrayal of the troubled government servant Navin fetched him recognition and praises.
-Industry veteran Anupam Kher tweeted 'Tota in Indu Sarkar is a brilliant piece of casting ‘ and Asutosh Gowariker tweeted 'Superb performance by Tota Roy Choudhury ‘.
-His next film was Helicopter Eela where he was cast opposite Kajol.
-The film was directed by Pradeep Sarkar.
-His portrayal of the psychologically disturbed Arun fetched him good reviews.
+Industry veteran Anupam Kher tweeted "Tota in Indu Sarkar is a brilliant piece of casting" and Asutosh Gowariker tweeted "Superb performance by Tota Roy Choudhury".

+His next film was Helicopter Eela, directed by Pradeep Sarkar, where he was cast opposite Kajol.
+His portrayal of the psychologically disturbed Arun fetched him positive reviews.

 He then did a cameo in The Girl on the Train, a Hindi remake of English film of the same name.
-The film co-starring Parineeti Chopra, Aditi Rao Hydari and Kirti Kulhari was produced by Reliance Entertainment.

-He also plays the iconic Bengali detective Feluda created by Satyajit Ray, in a web series directed by the multiple national award winner Srijit Mukherji.
+He also plays the iconic Bengali detective Feluda created by Satyajit Ray, in a web series directed by the multiple National Award winner Srijit Mukherji.

-Currently he is a part of Karan Johar's directorial comeback Rocky aur Rani ki prem kahaani; along with Ranveer Singh and Alia Bhatt.
+In 2023, he recently acted in Karan Johar's directorial comeback Rocky Aur Rani Kii Prem Kahaani; along with Ranveer Singh and Alia Bhatt.
+His performance, with regards to acting and Kathak dance, in this film has grabbed a lot of attention and accolades.